 This is the time to reach out, stay connected, lean on one another, and seek support.
 Kinark recommends the following resources to help our clients, families, and communities.

-As a reminder, Kinark’s sites are not open to the public, but, if you are a Kinark client and need help urgently for a critical issue, we are here for you.
-Our staff will provide you with telephone support and advice and help you assess what else you might need.
+As a reminder, Kinark’s sites are not open to the public, but, we are providing virtual services.
 Please call the number associated with your local Kinark office.
 If you are on Kinark’s waitlist for child and youth mental health services and unsure which office to contact, call 1-888-454-6275.